postcss/postcss-scss/README.md

 ### 2. Inline Comments for PostCSS

-ALso you can use this parser just to add `//` single-line comment to your PostCSS project (without any Sass):
+Also you can use this parser just to add `//` single-line comment to your PostCSS project (without any Sass):

 ```scss